sonots/mysql_getlock/README.md

 Similarly with ruby standard library [mutex](https://ruby-doc.org/core-2.2.0/Mutex.html), following methods are available:

 * lock
-  * Attempts to grab the lock and waits if it isn’t availabl.
-Returns true if successfully acquird a lock.
+  * Attempts to grab the lock and waits if it isn’t available.
+Returns true if successfully acquired a lock
 * locked?
   * Returns true if this lock is currently held by some (including myself)
 * synchronize {}